Granite Gear Crown2 60 Review

 Crown2 60 Backpack Review – Additional Components

 The only issue with the roll-top straps is that you can only buckle each side together at the top.
-There are no buckles down on the front side of the pack to snug it down.
+There are no buckles on the front side of the pack to snug it down.
 You only have the top strap to cinch down the top of the pack.
-Roll-top straps attached on the sides would be a nice, easy change for Granite Gear to make on this backpack.
+Roll-top straps on the sides would be a nice, easy change for Granite Gear to make on this backpack.

 There is no lack of straps on the Granite Gear.
 There are straps across the back to compress the sides and even a strap across each side pocket to keep smaller items from tumbling out if you are tumbling around!
 Don’t forget the standard loops at the bottom of the backpack.
 It has those also.